 We used a population-based, crosssectional, nationally representative survey (Indonesia Basic Health Research 2018/Riskesdas 2018/Riset Kesehatan Dasar 2018) conducted by the National Instituteof Health Research Development (NIHRD), Ministry of Health, Indonesia.
 A two-stage stratifified clustersampling method was used to draw the study sample from 34 provinces of the 514 Indonesian districts.
-Complete interviewswere conducted for 282.654 households from the households. targeted 300,000 The 1.091.528 participants were aged from 0 months to 75 years in the national survey, but ourstudy only focused on participants aged 18-65 years.
-In total, 12726 men and examined First. we the characteristics of research participants according to gender and ageby using percentage.
+Complete interviewswere conducted for 282.654 households from the targeted 300,000 households.
+The 1.091.528 participants were aged from 0 months to 75 years in the national survey, but ourstudy only focused on participants aged 18-65 years.
+In total, 12726 men and 18637 women aged 18-65 years were enrolled.

+First. examined the we characteristics of research participants according to gender and ageby using percentage.
 Second, chi-square tests were conducted to explore gender and age diferences in education, residency, and other variables.
-Third, the odds ratio (OR) and 95% confidence intervals (CIs) for the of factors association related to sociodemographic factors, smoking habits, and alcohol consumption with the incidence of diabetes mellitus in people with central obesity were estimated using logistic regressionanalysis.
+Third, the odds ratio (OR) and 95% confidence intervals (CIs) for the association of factors related to sociodemographic factors, smoking habits, and alcohol consumption with the incidence of diabetes mellitus in people with central obesity were estimated using logistic regressionanalysis.
 We controlled for all variables, such as residency, gender, age, education level, smoking and alcohol consumption in the regression analysis.
-In addition, we also stratified the models by smoking and alcohol consumption to investigate potential smoking and alcohol diference in consumption these associations.
-The IBM SPSS Statistics software (version.
-23) was used for data analysis.
-The statistical threshold for significance was considered at $p \leq 0.05$.
+In addition, we also stratified the models by smoking and alcohol consumption to investigate potential smoking and alcohol consumption diference in these associations.
+The IBM SPSS Statistics software (version, 23) was used for data analysis.
+The statistical threshold for significance was considered at $p \le 0.05$ .